TDA283-compiler-construction/project/README.md

     python3 tester.py [options] path/to/my/submission

-Note that this does *not* build the test-suite.
+Note that in this case, the test program will not attempt to build your submission.

 The second way is by pointing the test program to an archive containing your prepared submission:

     python3 tester.py [options] path/to/my-submission.tar.gz

-This unpacks the archive and builds the submission prior to running the test.
+This will decompress the archive and build the submission before running the test program.
-The package should be created according to the instructions under "submission format" below.
+The package should be structured according to the instructions under "submission format" below.

 ### Options